 Further information on Prescient is available at www.prescient.co.za.

-The investment in Asia Partners is held at the estimated fair value of € 14 million (31 March 2021: € 8 million) based on unaudited financial information provided by the fund manager at 30 June 2021 adjusted for cash movements up to 30 September 2021.
+The investment in Asia Partners funds is held at the estimated fair value of € 36 million (31 March 2022: € 20 million) based on unaudited financial information provided by Asia Partners at 30 June 2022 adjusted for cash movements up to 30 September 2022.

-The increase in estimated fair value reflects capital contributions of € 6 million, increases in the value of underlying investments together with the strengthening of the US dollar against the euro.
+The increase in estimated fair value reflects capital contributions of € 9 million, increases in the value of underlying investments together with the strengthening of the US dollar against the euro in the period.

 Further information on Asia Partners is available at www.asiapartners.com

 SPECIALISED INVESTMENT FUNDS

 NanoDimension funds and co-investment opportunities